top of page

 sahana.jpg

-An M.A. in English literature from LSR, Delhi University and an M.Phil. from Bombay University, Smt.
-Sahana Das is a student of renowned Padmashree Awardee Guru Mayadhar Raut and has over 25 years of training in Odissi, and another 30 years of experience in choreography and direction.
+An M.A. in English literature from LSR, Delhi University, an M.Phil. from Bombay University, and a doctorate in Film and Natyashastra, Dr. Sahana Das is a student of renowned Padmashree Awardee Guru Mayadhar Raut, with over 25 years of training in Odissi, and an additional 30 years of experience in choreography and direction.
 After completing her training in Odissi at the Jaganath temple in Delhi, she went on to introduce the style of Odissi at the Nrityalaya Aesthetics Society in Singapore, handling the first Odissi class in the city.
 There she trained several students, and directed many full-length productions including Neelachal – An Evening of Odissi, Chitrangada, and Tyaga Chinnam.
-Currently a senior professor at the Department of Communication Studies in Mount Carmel College, Bangalore, where she served as Head of Department and developed coursework and syllabus for the department, she has introduced a paper in Indian Art, which includes hosting an annual Jugalbandi Series at Mount Carmel College, opening students to the opportunity to watch and interact with accomplished classical artists from around the country.
+As a senior professor at the Department of Communication Studies in Mount Carmel College, Bangalore, she served as Head of Department and developed coursework and syllabus for the department, she has introduced a paper in Indian Art, which includes hosting an annual Jugalbandi Series at Mount Carmel College, opening students to the opportunity to watch and interact with accomplished classical artists from around the country.

 Meghna began her formal training in Odissi under her mother, and guru, Smt.
 Sahana Das at the Nrityalaya Aesthetics Society in Singapore.
 Today, Meghna continues to receive training, guidance, and original choreographies from her mother and guru, who is an intrinsic part of Meghna’s dance career.